vsrinivas/fuchsia/development/languages/fidl/reference/language.md

         each invocation of the method generates a response from the server.
     *   If only results are declared, the method is referred to as an *event*.
 It then defines an unsolicited message from the server.

-*   When a client or server of an interface is about to close its side of the channel, it may elect to send an **epitaph** message to its peer to indicate the disposition of the connection.
-If sent, the epitaph must be the last message delivered through the channel.
-An epitaph message includes:
+*   When a server of an interface is about to close its side of the channel, it may elect to send an **epitaph** message to the client to indicate the disposition of the connection.
+The epitaph must be the last message delivered through the channel.
+An epitaph message includes a 32-bit int value of type **zx_status_t**.
+Negative values are reserved for system error codes.
+Positive values are reserved for application errors.
+A status of ZX_OK indicates successful operation.
-    *   32-bit generic status: one of the **ZX_status_t** constants
-    *   32-bit protocol-specific code: meaning is left up to the interface in question
-    *   a string: a human-readable message explaining the disposition

 *   **Interface extension:** New methods can be added to existing interfaces as long as they do not collide with existing methods.
 *   **Interface derivation:** New interfaces can be derived from any number of